The following TMT practice note provides comprehensive and up to date legal information covering:

 Although this note focuses primarily on outsourcing, the issues that it describes are relevant in most services agreements, particularly those which are complex or long-term.

 Outsourcing differs from most other supply of services relationships because it involves the supplier assuming long-term responsibility for the performance of part of the customer’s business.
 Usually, this means that the supplier will work closely with the customer’s existing staff and may share the customer’s infrastructure including IT systems, equipment and premises.

 The supplier is unlikely to be able to comply with the agreement if the customer does not co-operate, and so it is common for the parties to agree a specific list of the things that the supplier requires the customer to do or to provide.

-If the customer fails to comply, then the result is typically that the supplier will not be in breach of contract if it cannot perform its own
+If the customer fails to comply, then the result is typically that the supplier will not be in breach of contract if it cannot

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 LR1.
 Date of the lease[date]LR2.
 Title Number(s)LR2.1 Landlord's title number(s)[title numbers out of which this Lease is granted.
 Leave blank if not registered]LR2.2 Other title numbers[existing title number(s) against which entries of matters referred to in LR9, LR10, LR11 and LR13 are to be